When should I show up?

 What should I wear?

 Clothes will be fine!
 You’ll see people from many different walks of life at FCL.
-Baristas, lawyers, laborers, teachers, painters, IT people, engineers, architects, college students, and retired grandmothers.
+Laborers, lawyers, teachers, painters, IT people, engineers, architects, college students, and retired grandmothers.
 You’ll likely see business casual attire, jeans, t-shirts, pantsuits, dresses, polo’s, khaki shorts, suits or sport jackets (with or without a tie) sneakers, sandals, slippers and, of course, the occasional hipster/vintage/creative wardrobe.
-Regardless of style of dress, please feel welcome.
+Regardless of your style of dress, please feel welcome.

 NOTE TO VISITORS:

 When you attend, please pick up a Visitor Information Card near the offering box.

 Fill it out and hand it to an Elder.
 We promise he won’t harass you - but he’d really love to meet you and welcome you to FCL!

 If you prefer to make a quick get-away, just drop the card into the offering box and run!